Egypt: Economy

 Egypt is among the world's top five recipients of remittances, which have more than doubled over the past decade, rising from $17.1 billion in FY 2015/2016 to a record $36.5 billion in FY 2024/2025, according to data from the Central Bank of Egypt.
 These inflows are crucial for Egypt's foreign reserves and household incomes.

 International trade is a key component of Egypt's economy, accounting for 40% of GDP according to the World Bank.
 The country has pursued broader economic integration through free trade agreements, including the EU-Egypt Association Agreement and AfCFTA.
 Egypt's exports have seen significant growth in the past years, and the government aims to raise them to $145 billion by 2030.

-Since 1979, Egypt has received substantial United States foreign aid, averaging $1.5 billion annually, with approximately $200 million allocated to economic assistance and the remainder directed toward military aid for procuring weapon systems from American suppliers.
+Since 1979, Egypt has received substantial United States foreign aid, averaging $1.5 billion annually, with approximately $200 million allocated to economic assistance and the remainder directed towards military aid for procuring weapon systems from American suppliers.